-Named a UNESCO World Heritage Site in 1983 and declared one of the "New Seven Wonders of the World," Machu Picchu's image around the world continues to grow, as does the number of people who want to visit the ruins.
-As many as 5,000 visitors a day visit Machu Picchu during high season, from May to October, and close to 1 million people visit Machu Picchu annually.
-You've got to arrive very early or stay pretty late for a bit of splendid Inca isolation, but Machu Picchu's huge numbers of visitors are rarely overwhelming.
-The place is large enough to escape most tour-group bottlenecks, although people fearful of the crush should plan to arrive as early as possible in the morning, especially to see the sun rise, and/or stay past 3pm.
-Perhaps the worst times to visit are from July 28 to August 10, when Peruvian national holidays land untold groups of schoolchildren and families at Machu Picchu, or solstice days (June 21 and Dec 21), when everyone descends on the ruins for a glimpse of the dazzling effects of the sun's rays.
-During the rainy season (Nov-Mar), you are very likely to get rain for (often) brief periods during the day, and Machu Picchu is usually obscured by clouds in the morning.
+Named a UNESCO World Heritage Site in 1983 and declared one of the “New Seven Wonders of the World,” Machu Picchu’s image around the world continues to grow, as does the number of people who want to visit the ruins.
+Until recently, as many as 5,000 visitors a day visited Machu Picchu during high season, but the number of visitors permitted on a daily basis has now been capped at 2,500—making reservations in advance of your visit pivotal.
+I’d recommend purchasing tickets online at least 1 week in advance (but if you’re traveling in high season, from May to October, make them as early as possible to avoid a crushing disappointment).
+Even with the new regulations, you’ve got to arrive very early in the morning or stay past 3pm for a bit of splendid Inca isolation.
+Still, the place is large enough to escape most tour-group bottlenecks.
+Perhaps the worst times to visit are from July 28 to August 10, when Peruvian national holidays land untold groups of schoolchildren and families at Machu Picchu, or solstice days (June 21 and Dec 21), when everyone descends on the ruins for a glimpse of the dazzling effects of the sun’s rays.
+During the rainy season (Nov–Mar), you are very likely to get rain for (often) brief periods during the day, and Machu Picchu is usually obscured by clouds in the morning.

-Along with your ticket, you will be given an official Institute of National Culture map of the ruins, which give the names of the individual sections, but no detailed explanations.
-English-speaking guides can be independently arranged on-site; most charge around $30 for a private 2-hour tour.
-Individuals can sometimes hook up with an established group for little more than $5 per person.
+Along with your entrance ticket, you will be given an official Institute of National Culture map of the ruins, which gives the names of the individual sections, but no detailed explanations.
+English-speaking guides can be independently arranged on-site; most charge around $30 to $40 for a private 2-hr. tour.
+Individuals can sometimes hook up with an established group for little more than $10 per person.

 After passing through the entrance, you can either head left and straight up the hill, or go down to the right.
 The path up to the left takes you to the spot above the ruins, near the Caretaker’s Hut and Funerary Rock that affords the classic postcard overview of Machu Picchu.
 If you are here early enough for sunrise (6:30–7:30am), by all means do this first.
 The hut overlooks rows and rows of steep agricultural terraces (generally with a few llamas grazing nearby).
 In the morning, you might see exhausted groups of trekkers arriving from several days and nights on the Inca Trail.
 (Most arrive at the crack of dawn for their reward, a celebratory sunrise.)